amqp/rhea/README.md

 ```
 ## Dependencies

-* debug (for simple debug logging - may be replaced in the near term)
+* debug (For simple debug logging - may be replaced in the near
+  term.
+To enable set e.g. DEBUG=rhea* or DEBUG=rhea:events for more
+  qualified debugging)

 ## Examples